Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 It is considered safer and more reliable to run Tor on Linux where possible.

-Tails and Whonix are both popular Linux variants, which have been built for use with Tor.
+Tails and Whonix are both popular Linux variants, which force all traffic through the Tor network.

 However, you can run the service safely on practically any version of the Linux operating system, and further bolster your protection with a top-rated Linux VPN.